wnamorgan/embedded-vision/labeling/LABEL_STUDIO_YOLO_STEP_BY_STEP.md

 ---

 #### 10.6.6 Monitor YOLO Predictions

 You can issue the following command to monitor the YOLO predictions.

 ```bash
 docker compose logs -f yolo
 ```

-In the label studio front end, when you select an image, you should see something like the following.
+In the Label Studio front end, when you select an image, you should see something like the following.

 ```bash
 yolo  | image 1/1 /root/.cache/label-studio/0f6197fb__7d1c606c-ff5db76f-20251210_093346_379821.jpg: 384x640 1 orange, 67.8ms
 yolo  | Speed: 1.2ms preprocess, 67.8ms inference, 0.3ms postprocess per image at shape (1, 3, 384, 640)